 Much smaller than snakes, with smooth, golden-grey skin.
 Males are paler and sometimes have blue spots, while females are larger with dark sides and a dark stripe down the back.

 Where to find it

-Widespread, found throughout the country, except for most Scottish islands and absent from Northern Ireland, the Isles of Scilly and most of the Channel Islands.
+Widespread, found throughout the country, except for most Scottish islands and absent from Northern Ireland.

 When to find it

 How can people help

 The loss of our heathland and grassland habitats through human activity threatens the survival of our reptiles.
 The Wildlife Trusts are working closely with planners, developers and farmers to ensure these habitats are protected by fostering Living Landscape schemes: networks of habitats and wildlife corridors across town and country, which are good for both wildlife and people.
 You can help: look after slow-worms and other reptiles in your garden by leaving piles of logs for hibernating beneath.
 In partnership with the RHS, The Wildlife Trusts' Wild About Gardens initiative can help you plan your wildlife garden.